factorial-io/phabalicious/docs/deploying-artifacts.md

         clone: []
 ```

-If the target repository contains commmit not added by the artifact deployment, a warning will be shown to the user, with a list of commits and changed files.
-The user can confirm, that he wants to continue, or stop the execution.
+If the target repository contains commits not added by the artifact deployment, a warning will be shown to the user, with a list of commits and changed files.
+The user can confirm that he wants to continue, or stop the execution.

-You can force the aritifact based deployment by adding the `--force`-option, or by setting the `PHABALICIOUS_FORCE_GIT_ARTIFACT_DEPLOYMENT` environment variable to 1.
+You can force the artifact based deployment by adding the `--force`-option, or by setting the `PHABALICIOUS_FORCE_GIT_ARTIFACT_DEPLOYMENT` environment variable to 1.

 ### artifacts--custom